Loading...

 Multi-employee service business

-San Jose area · 6 months
+San Jose metro · 6 months

 Challenge: Owner bottleneck and inconsistent delivery quality across the team